Master of Science in Biology with

 Thesis students must complete a minimum of 36 semester credit hours of graduate work, including:

-- 20-23 semester credit hours in biology graduate courses, including BIO 6302
+- 20-23 semester credit hours in biology graduate courses, including BIOL 6302

 - A thesis in science education (6 additional semester credit hours in biology will be awarded for successful completion of the thesis)

 Admission into the biology graduate program as a thesis student requires acceptance into a research program of one of the biology graduate faculty.
 Those interested in admission as a thesis student should first contact a biology graduate faculty member conducting research in an area of interest to the student.

 A non-thesis student (a student who either has chosen the non-thesis option or has not yet been accepted into a graduate faculty member’s research program) is required to complete a minimum of 36 semester credit hours, including:

 - 4 credit hours of core pedagogical courses (BIOL 6304 and BIOL 6171)

 - 6 credit hours of graduate education courses (choose from EDG 6331, 6310, 6322, or 6391)